irobot-ros/ros2-performance/proposals/intraprocess_communication.md

 6. The `SubscriptionIntraProcessWaitable` object is added to the list of Waitable interfaces of the node through `node_interfaces::NodeWaitablesInterface::add_waitable(...)`.

-The following steps will be executed if the `Subscription` QoS is set to `Transient Local`.
-In this case the `IntraProcessManager` has to check if the recently created `Subscription` is a late-joiner, and in that case, retrieve messages from the `Transient Local` `Publisher`s.

-7. Call `IntraProcessManager::find_matching_publishers(SubscriptionInfo sub_info)` that returns a list
-   of stored `PublisherInfo` that have a QoS compatible for sending messages to this new `Subscription`.
-   These will be all `Transient Local` `Publisher`s, so they have a ring buffer.
-8. Copy messages from all the ring buffers found into the ring buffer of the new `Subscription`. **TODO:** are there any constraints on the order in which old messages have to be retrieved? (i.e. 1 publisher at the time; all the firsts of each publisher, then all the seconds ...).
-9. If at least 1 message was present, trigger the `rcl_guard_condition_t` member of the `SubscriptionIntraProcessWaitable` associated with the new `Subscription`.

 ### Publishing only intra-process

 ##### Publishing unique_ptr